 Compare this method of transportation with hitchhiking.
 You can travel to where the driver is traveling.

-Budget needed for traveling in the back of a pickup
+The budget needed for traveling in the back of a pick-up

 You agree on the price before getting into the vehicle.